 It allows you to show others that you’ve had a full course of the COVID-19 vaccine when travelling abroad to some countries or territories.

-From Monday 19 July, people may be asked to demonstrate your COVID-19 status at venues or events in England.
+The NHS COVID Pass can be used to demonstrate your COVID-19 status at venues, events and settings in England.